What is an outbound call center?

 What is an outbound call?

-As you might guess from the name, call center outbound calls go out from your call or contact center.
+As the name suggests, call center outbound calls are initiated from your call or contact center.

 Inbound vs outbound call center: The main differences